When to Start Flea and Tick Treatment For Puppies & Kittens

 Can puppies have flea and tick medicine

-Knowing when to start a flea and tick preventative for puppies can be tricky, so it definitely depends.
-Every flea and tick treatment has different requirements.
-But generally, your puppies should be:
+Knowing when to start flea treatments for puppies can be tricky.
+Every flea and tick product has different requirements.
+But generally, puppies should:

-While older puppies might be old enough, you may need to wait until they are fully grown.
-This is especially true for smaller breeds like Chihuahuas.
+While your puppy might be old enough, you may need to wait until they are fully grown.
+This is especially true for smaller breeds like Chihuahuas and Dachshunds.

 Here are some tips to safely treat your puppy:

-- Weigh your pet to ensure they get the right amount of formula every time.
+4. Weigh your pets to ensure they get the right amount of formula every time.

 VET TIP